HTMX and Alpine

 hq-hx-action="create_new_item"

-{# the next two lines tell HTMX to insert the returned HTML from the post at the beginning of the #todo-list <ul> below #}
+{# Insert the returned HTML at the beginning of the #todo-list <ul> #}

 hx-target="#todo-list"